TycheSoftwares/arconix-shortcodes/readme.txt

 = 1.2.0 =
 * Updated toggle shortcode to be compatible with WordPress 3.6
+* Allow the user to set the initial state of the toggle (closed or open)
 * Restricted the dashboard widget to only show up for administrator users
 * Added a filter to simplify prevention of the dashboard widget from loading at all
 * Fixed a bug in the output of custom toggle CSS